Recover Lost Wages, Property Damages, and Medical Fees.

 • In the United States, 88,000 motorcyclists were injured in motorcycle accidents in 2015, and another 4,693 were killed.

-• Since 1980, motorcycle deaths had been decreasing, but in 1998 they began to rise again, and the trend continued until 2008.
+• Since 1980, motorcycle deaths have been decreasing, but in 1998 they began to rise again, and the trend continued until 2008.
 In 2015, motorcycle accidents claimed the lives of 13 percent of those killed on the road.

 Bicycle Accident